lubojr/naucse.python.cz/alternative_container/README.txt

 Because the pyenv configuration is mounted at the run-time, the required SW is not installed in the image but installed at run-time.
-This is also the reason why container is being preserved between runs.
+This is also the reason why the container is being preserved between runs.